Wendy Moten

-Wendy Moten (born November 22, 1964) is an American jazz singer from Tennessee.
+Wendy Moten (born November 22, 1964) is an American jazz singer.
 Born in Memphis and based in Nashville, Moten has had a successful career in music, including several major-label solo records, some international hit songs, and a second career as a touring musician.

-At age 56, she entered an American national talent competition, The Voice, where she finished as the runner-up.
+At age 56, she entered the American national talent competition The Voice.
+She finished as the runner-up on the show, but her career was buoyed by the national exposure.
 Moten is best known for the single "Come In Out of the Rain", which was a No. 8 hit in the UK in February 1994.